 Teaching

-This course uses a mix of blended learning and three full days of face-to-face teaching.
-You’ll receive access to all the online reading and lectures approximately four weeks before your three days at City.
+This course consists of two online workshop days.
+You’ll receive access to all the online reading and lectures approximately four weeks before your first workshop.

-The three teaching days are run back-to-back and consist of lectures, practical workshops and case discussions.
+The workshops consist of lectures, practical work and case discussions.

 Assessment

-The assessment takes place approximately 8 weeks after the face-to-face teaching days.
+The assessment takes place approximately 8 weeks after the final teaching day.

 It consists of a written assessment (three hours) and Objective Structured Clinical Examinations (one hour)